oliverhr/dotfiles/README.md

 ### Zsh theme Geekster - a zsh theme

-A minimal theme that shows git information for current dir.
+A minimal theme that shows git information for current directory.

 ### iTerm 2 confs and theme

-- Chido Dark is a Dark Blue color scheme for iterm 2
+- Chido Dark is a Dark Blue color scheme for iTerm2

 - Darkerized is a solarized theme clone with a darkest background and black color light because some problems on non ips displays.